HliasOuzounis/Ai-Guess-the-elo/README.md

 ### Training

-The model was trained on 20000 games played on lichess.org in June 2018, 2000 games of each elo range were selected.
+The model was trained on 20000 games played on lichess.org in June 2018 chosen uniformly over all ratings.
 From those, 15% was used for testing and from the remaining 85%, 10% was used for validation.
 It was trained for 20 epochs, enough to decrease the loss while also avoiding overfitting.

-#### Rating Ranges model

-For the model Cross Validation was used as the loss function.
-We can think of it as a classification problem with 16 classes, the rating ranges.
+For the model Kullback-Leibler Divergence loss was used for training.
+KLDiv loss is used to find the divergence between two distribution.
+In this case, between the elo distribution of the player and the predicted distribution of the model.

 <p align="center">
   <img src="/elo_ai/models/rating_ranges/Graphs/loss_plot.png" alt="training loss rating ranges model">
 </p>

-It is important to note that a random classification model with 16 classes would have an average Cross Validation loss of `ln(16) = 2.772`.
-That means the rating ranges model is significantly better than a random one.

 We can clearly see a downwards trend that plateaus.
 We have reached a stagnation in training while avoiding overfitting.

 ### Predictions

-To rate the accuracy of the model it is tested on 3000 games (= 6000 predictions, 2 per game for white and black) and pitted against two other trivial models.
-A random guessing one and one that always predicts a rating around the middle of the rating ladder (800 - 3000).
-We also give the models a leeway of 200 points on their guess.
-As the leeway increases so do the correct guesses but the precision is lowered.
+To rate the accuracy of the model it is tested on 3000 games (= 6000 predictions, 2 per game for white and black)

-#### Trivial models predictions

-The 2 trivial models seem to have around a 17-23% accuracy for a 200 point leeway and the average difference between the real value and the prediction is 500 points for the constant model and 700 for the random model.
-The constant models edges out the random one by a bit, both in accuracy and in average.
-Both of them are very bad at guessing the real elo of a player.

-#### Rating Ranges model predictions

 Plotting the real values with the predictions we can visualize the accuracy of the model.